kervin-bernardez/Writeup-Notes/htb/sense/htb-sense.md

 ### Findings:Looking for attack vectors

-Search for exploits for pfsense and its version.
+Search for pfsense 2.1 exploits.

 ## Foothold: